swiftlang/swift-org-website/sswg/index.md

 * Reporting or triaging bugs
 * Submitting pull requests to the library projects for implementation or tests

 These conversations will take place on the [Swift Server forum](https://forums.swift.org/c/server).
-Over time, the work group may form smaller working groups to focus on specific technology areas.
+Over time, the workgroup may form smaller working groups to focus on specific technology areas.

 ## Charter

-The main goal of the Swift Server work group is to eventually recommend libraries and tools for server application development with Swift.
-The difference between this work group and the Swift Evolution process is that server-oriented libraries and tools that are produced as a result of work group efforts will exist outside of the Swift language project itself.
-The work group will work to nurture, mature and recommend projects as they move into their development and release stages.
+The main goal of the Swift Server workgroup is to eventually recommend libraries and tools for server application development with Swift.
+The difference between this workgroup and the Swift Evolution process is that server-oriented libraries and tools that are produced as a result of workgroup efforts will exist outside of the Swift language project itself.
+The workgroup will work to nurture, mature and recommend projects as they move into their development and release stages.

 ## Voting